 Once uploaded, the system will update the status of the document's target language to show the percentage of paragraphs that have been translated.

-It may also indicate flight-check problems.
+It may also indicate font problems.
 In the example shown above, there were 9 font problems but they have all been resolved automatically by the system.
 Click the button to review and alter the fonts chosen by the system to resolve these issues.

 Once you have uploaded some translations, press to get a preview or final PDF.